 Late 2019 saw Roland resurrect one of their most famous product lines; the Roland Fantom.
 With a fresh new design, a completely re-imagined user experience and packing an awful lot of DSP power under its shell, the new Fantom firmly set its sights on bringing the workstation concept up to date based on the needs of modern professional live and studio musicians.

 Roland has said from the outset that the new Fantom is a musical platform that they are developing for; with the plan to release regular updates with new features and sounds.
-A few months down the line from its release and this has certainly proved to be the case; we’re now seeing our third update with the latest V1.60 release, and have been given several extra banks of high-quality SuperNatural sounds, plus access to Roland Classic SRX Expansion packs via Roland Cloud.
+A few months down the line from its release and this has certainly proved to be the case; we’re now seeing our third update, V1.60 has given several extra banks of high-quality SuperNatural sounds, plus access to Roland Classic SRX Expansion packs via Roland Cloud.

 Here we thought we’d take a quick tour through some of the new features from the last few updates to see what’s been added.